 Aris Pastor is a senior at NASH.
-They are the event leader of interpretation for the North Allegheny Speech and Debate Team, and they have hopes for a future in both writing and psychiatric research.
-They love reading, thinking too hard about fictional characters, and watching indie movies.
+They are the event leader of interpretation for the North Allegheny Speech and Debate Team, and they have hopes for a future in both psychiatric research and law.
+They love reading, listening to Supreme Court podcasts, and thinking too hard about fictional characters.
+They will be going to Bowdoin College, majoring in government and legal studies, as well as psychology,...

 Opinion: Buck v.
 Bell: A Retrospective